 DON’T: Forget to document in your CRM each call that comes in and each email that is sent to everyone who has inquired about your services.

 5. DO: Develop at least one type of nurture campaign for cold leads.
 A nurture campaign is a series of emails that provides periodic, helpful information for prospects.
+This is an essential component of marketing home health care services.

 DON’T: Email people the same information multiple times.
 Content should be relevant, helpful, educational or informational; interesting; well-written; concise.